DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 ./run_simulation.sh  <stage-number>   <start_from_task1>   <task2_start_from>
 ```

-where both exponential and Branin types simulations will be run if `stage-number` is 0, only exponential simulation will be executed if `stage-number` is 1, and only Branin simulation will be executed if `stage-number` is 2.
+where all three types of simulations will be executed if `stage-number` is 0, only exponential simulation will be executed if `stage-number` is 1, only Branin simulation will be executed if `stage-number` is 2, and only needle type of simulation will be run if `stage-number` is 3 .

-When the task1 experiments have been done,  task1 result files can be found in ./data dir.
-If you want to skip task1 experiments, please set `start_from_task1` 0.
+When the task1 experiments have been done,  task 1 result files can be found in `./data` dir.
+If you want to skip task1 experiments, please set `start_from_task1` to 0.
+Otherwise, simulation starts from scratch and generates task 1 experiment results.

 In task1, EI and random search have been applied.
 Therefore, you can start task2 experiments based on EI or random search results in task1.
 If `task2_start_from` is `gp`, then task2 starts from EI ( based on Gaussian process) results in task1; if `task2_start_from` is `rand`, then task2 starts from random search results in task1. e.g.